HPPinata/urbackup-server-docker/README.md

       - PUID=1000 # Enter the UID of the user who should own the files here
       - PGID=100  # Enter the GID of the user who should own the files here
       - TZ=Europe/Berlin # Enter your timezone
+      # Uncomment the next line if you want to set the ZFS dataset via an ENV variable instead of mounting /etc/urbackup/dataset
+      #- ZFS_DATASET="your/dataset"
     volumes:
       - /path/to/your/database/folder:/var/urbackup
       - /path/to/your/backup/folder:/backups